Alex Gagliano

 Astro[sound]bites

-I am a creator and host of the podcast astro[sound]bites, where I discuss recent astronomy research with other graduate students.
+I am a creator and former host of the podcast astro[sound]bites, where I discuss recent astronomy research with other graduate students.
 We amplify the voices of early-career scientists through regular interviews and explore sound-based representations of astronomy data.
-To date, we've published over 72 episodes, received outreach grants from the ASP, AGU, and AAS, and have listeners in 56 countries.
+To date, we've published over 95 episodes, received outreach grants from the ASP, AGU, and AAS, and have listeners in 56 countries.
 Find our website here.

 Alex giving a talk at the Literary on machine learning in astronomy.